-The Revised Report requires that the universe of a file-options enumeration set must include no-create, no-fail, and no-truncate, whose meanings are described within the description of the file-options syntax in Section 7.2 of The Scheme Programming Language, 4th Edition.
+The Revised6 Report requires that the universe of a file-options enumeration set must include no-create, no-fail, and no-truncate, whose meanings are described within the description of the file-options syntax in Section 7.2 of The Scheme Programming Language, 4th Edition.
 Chez Scheme defines a number of additional file options:

-compressed: An output file should be compressed when written; and a compressed input file should be decompressed when read.

-replace: For output files only, replace (remove and recreate) the existing file if it exists.

-- exclusive: For output files only, lock the file for exclusive access.
+- compressed: An output file should be compressed when written; and a compressed input file should be decompressed when read.
+The compression format for output is determined by the compress-format parameter, while the compression format on input is inferred.
+The compression level, which is relevant only for output, is determined by the compress-level parameter. - replace: For output files only, replace (remove and recreate) the existing file if it exists. - exclusive: For output files only, lock the file for exclusive access.
 On some systems the lock is advisory, i.e., it inhibits access by other processes only if they also attempt to open exclusively. - append: For output files only, position the output port at the end of the file before each write so that output to the port is always appended to the file. - perm-set-user-id: For newly created output files under Unix-based systems only, set user-id bit. - perm-set-group-id: For newly created output files under Unix-based systems only, set group-id bit. - perm-sticky: For newly created output files under Unix-based systems only, set sticky bit. - perm-no-user-read: For newly created output files under Unix-based systems only, do not set user read bit.
 (User read bit is set by default, unless masked by the process umask.) - perm-no-user-write: For newly created output files under Unix-based systems only, do not set user write bit.
 (User write bit is set by default, unless masked by the process umask.) - perm-user-execute: For newly created output files under Unix-based systems only, set user execute bit unless masked by process umask.
 (User execute bit is not set by default.) - perm-no-group-read: For newly created output files under Unix-based systems only, do not set group read bit.
 (Group read bit is set by default, unless masked by the process umask.) - perm-no-group-write: For newly created output files under Unix-based systems only, do not set group write bit.
 (Group write bit is set by default, unless masked by the process umask.) - perm-group-execute: For newly created output files under Unix-based systems only, set group execute bit unless masked by process umask.
 (Group execute bit is not set by default.) - perm-no-other-read: For newly created output files under Unix-based systems only, do not set other read bit.
 (Other read bit is set by default, unless masked by the process umask.) - perm-no-other-write: For newly created output files under Unix-based systems only, do not set other write bit.
 (Other write bit is set by default, unless masked by the process umask.) - perm-other-execute: For newly created output files under Unix-based systems only, set other execute bit unless masked by process umask.
 (Other execute bit is not set by default.)